Birth Announcement Etiquette

-What?
-Decide whether you want to include a photo on your card and think about what you will write.
-An announcement usually has an introduction that includes baby’s name (the intro can be as straight-forward or as sentimental as you choose, the birth details — baby’s birth date, weight, and length (plus time and place of birth, if you like), and the parents’ names, followed by the names of the baby’s siblings (you can include fur siblings too if you have pets).
+Decide whether you want to include a photo(s) on your card and think about what you want it to say.
+An announcement usually has an introduction that includes baby’s name (the intro can be as straight-forward or as sentimental as you choose), the birth details (baby’s birth date, weight and length, plus time and place of birth, if you like), and the parents’ names, followed by the names of baby’s siblings (you can include fur siblings too if you have pets).